Protectins, Resolvins and Maresins -

 7. Specialized Pro-Resolving Mediators and Disease

 There is evidence that SPMs can cross the blood-brain barrier, and they hold promise for neuroprotection by altering the expression of pro-inflammatory genes and promoting resolution of neuroinflammation.
-In particular, RVD1 and its epimer, aspirin-triggered RvD1 (AT‑RvD1), are reported to have beneficial effects at nanomolar and micromolar concentrations on many neurological conditions, including experimental models of traumatic brain injuries, pain, depression, and Alzheimer's and Parkinson's diseases.
+In particular, RVD1 and its epimer, aspirin-triggered RvD1 (AT‑RvD1), are reported to be beneficial at nanomolar and micromolar concentrations on many neurological conditions, including experimental models of traumatic brain injuries, pain, depression, and Alzheimer's and Parkinson's diseases.
 Elovanoids have been reported to counteract the expression of genes for β‑amyloid protein in a model of Alzheimer's disease, and they protect the retinal pigment epithelial cells and sustain photoreceptor cell integrity in the retina, e.g., during age-related macular degeneration; they are neuroprotective in experimental ischemic stroke.
 In Parkinson's disease, data suggest that SPMs inhibit microglial activation and decrease induced markers of inflammation.

 RvD5n-3 DPA and PD1n-3 DPA are protective against intestinal inflammation and intestinal diseases including inflammatory bowel disease; the latter promotes resolution of neuroinflammation and may be beneficial in epilepsy.
 RvD1 produced by goblet cells of the eye interacts with its receptors ALX/FPR2 and GPR32 to set off a chain of reactions that result in mucin secretion into the tear film to protect the ocular surface and maintain a healthy interface between the eye and the environment.
 As examples of the therapeutic potential of SPMs, a phase III clinical trial of a RvE1 analogue against dry eye syndrome is underway, and NPD1/PD1 is in clinical development for neurodegenerative diseases.
 There is hope that SPMs may prove efficacious in treating the low-level inflammatory conditions that occurs in obesity, including insulin resistance, type 2 diabetes and non-alcoholic fatty liver disease, and they are considered to be candidate drugs for treating chronic inflammation and infection in patients with cystic fibrosis.

 In general, specialized proresolving mediators appear to be beneficial towards attack by bacteria, fungi, viruses and parasites, including such debilitating diseases as influenza and malaria, by limiting neutrophil influx, stimulating phagocytosis, killing bacteria, and clearance of apoptotic neutrophils and cellular debris by macrophages.
-As the biological actions of resolvin RvD1 are additive to those of antibiotics, they reduce the doses required to clear both Gram-positive and Gram-negative infections.
+As the actions of resolvin RvD1 are additive to those of antibiotics, they reduce the doses required to clear both Gram-positive and Gram-negative infections.
 SPMs synthesised during viral infections are believed to control the magnitude and duration of the inflammatory response and to stimulate host immunity to protect from organ damage.
 RvE1 and lipoxins applied topically were found to have benefits in the treatment of experimental periodontitis.
-Discovery of agonist antibodies for the pro-resolving receptors that activate endogenous resolution, such as those for ChemR23, add to the potential for novel therapeutic approaches to control excessive inflammation and cancer.
+Discovery of agonist antibodies for the pro-resolving receptors that induce endogenous resolution, such as those for ChemR23, add to the potential for novel therapeutic approaches to control excessive inflammation and cancer.

 Formula of ortho-benzo-ResolvinE2Although SPMs tend to be relatively unstable, they are being used as templates for novel designer drugs or mimetics to treat inflammatory diseases and hopefully will reduce the requirement for antibiotics if they can be delivered in humanized nano particles.
-A synthetic RvE2 analogue, ortho-benzo-resolvin E2, replacing C9 to C15 with a benzene ring, was found to be more active than RvE2 in vivo (femtomole concentrations) at reducing inflammation and was more stable, while addition of a methyl group to carbon 15 of lipoxin A4 to produce 15(R/S)-methyl-LXA4 prevents metabolism by dehydrogenation while retaining the biological activity of native LXA4; it has shown efficacy and safety in early clinical trials of patients with infantile eczema.
+A synthetic RvE2 analogue, ortho-benzo-resolvin E2, replacing C9 to C15 with a benzene ring, was found to be more efficient than RvE2 in vivo (femtomole concentrations) at reducing inflammation and was more stable, while addition of a methyl group to carbon 15 of lipoxin A4 to produce 15R/S-methyl-LXA4 prevents metabolism by dehydrogenation while retaining the activity of native LXA4; it has shown efficacy and safety in early clinical trials of patients with infantile eczema.

 8. Analysis